 Applications for the 12-month pass are now being accepted.

 Please ensure you have read the DOC/NZMCA Pass Condtions with Appendix 1 before purchasing to see the current exclusion period and excluded sites.

 The DOC/NZMCA Campsite Pass Self Registration Form has been well received.
-You will find these forms included in your pack but if you require more forms please click here DOC/NZMCA Self Registration Form to download a printable version.
+You will find these forms included in your pack but if you require more forms please download more using the link below.